Learn How EMTs & Paramedics Identify, Treat, and Care for Patients who Suffer a Stroke

 If the person is conscious, try to reassure and comfort them.
 Loosen constricting clothing or jewelry.
 If the person is having difficulty swallowing, try to turn them onto their side.
 Do not give the person anything to eat or drink.

-How Do EMTs & Paramedics Treat a Stroke?
+How Do EMTs & Paramedics Treat Stroke Victims?

 In the event of a stroke emergency, an EMT or paramedic will likely be the first healthcare provider to assess and treat your condition.
 EMTs have a clear set of protocols and procedures for most of the 911 emergencies they encounter, including stroke symptoms.
 For all suspected strokes, the first step is a rapid and systematic assessment of the patient.
 For this assessment, most EMS providers will use the ABCDE approach.